miladparvaneh/Deep-Learning/README.md

 # Deep-Learning
-Implementation of some Deep Learning algorithms.
+Implementation of some Deep Learning algorithms